Configure

 Cross-platform CLI for Linux, macOS & Windows.
-Read weight & impedance from 23 BLE smart scales and export to Garmin Connect, Home Assistant, InfluxDB, Webhooks & Ntfy.
+Read weight & impedance from 23 BLE smart scales and export to Garmin Connect, Strava, Home Assistant, InfluxDB, Webhooks, Ntfy & local files.
 No phone app needed.

 # Configure